DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 ## User guidance for young people and their carers

-User guides on setting up Microsoft devices are available for download.
-You can share these with young people and their parents, guardians and carers.
+You can share this [user guide](/devices/getting-started-with-your-microsoft-windows-device) on setting up Microsoft Windows laptops and tablets with young people and their parents, guardians and carers.

-Each user guide includes space for you to enter contact information for the person or team offering IT support to device users.
+You may want to add contact information to this guidance for the person or team offering IT support to device users.

 If users find that the login is defaulting to the “.\localadmin” account and asking for a password, please [see the advice](#How-to-help-anyone-experiencing-problems-logging-in-to-Windows-devices) above.